asgr/MAML/README.md

 MAML is a YAML based metadata format for tabular data.
 This package is a simple R interface to help create, read and write MAML files.

+Why MAML, we have VOTable and FITS header already?!
+Well, for various projects we were keen on a rich metadata format that was easy for humans and computers to both read and write.
+VOTable headers are very hard for humans to read and write (boo), and FITS is very restrictive with its formatting and only useful for FITS files directly.
+In comes YAML, a very human and machine readable and writable format.
+By restricting ourselves to a narrow subset of the language we can easily describe fairly complex table metadata (including all IVOA information).
+So this brings us to MAML: Metadata yAML (it kinda works :-P).

+MAML format files should be saves as example.maml etc. And the idea is the yaml string can be inserted directly into a number of different file formats that accept key-value metadata (like Apache Arrow Parquet files).
+In the case of Parquet files they should be written to a 'maml' extension in the metadata section of the file (so something like parquet_file\$metadata\$maml in R world).

 ### Installation

 To install the necessary dependencies, run: